quanterall/HaskellMaterials/basics/03-effectful.md

 main :: IO ()
 main = do
-  dockerFileName <- Environment.getEnv "DOCKERFILE" -- has the type `IO String` dockerFileContents <- readFile dockerFileName -- `IO String` again putStrLn dockerFileContents -- `IO ()`
+  -- If we were to not bind the result of this call to a name we would get a warning about it dockerFileName <- Environment.getEnv "DOCKERFILE" -- has the type `IO String` dockerFileContents <- readFile dockerFileName -- `IO String` again putStrLn dockerFileContents -- `IO ()`